UppsalaIM/2IS060/README.md

 You can also run the notebooks on your own computer.
 Please read the [installation instructions](INSTALL.md) if you wish to do this.

+Please read the [lab instructions](Laboration 2-6 instructions.pdf) before you begin.
 Here are the details for each lab:

 | Lab   | About              | Textbook ref.  | Submission                    | Deadline         |
 |-------|--------------------|----------------|-------------------------------|------------------|